 Free Union Country School welcomes the application of any child whose needs can be met by the School and its teaching staff.
-The School does not discriminate on the basis of race, color, sex, religion, or national and ethnic origin in administration of its educational policies, hiring policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+The School does not discriminate on the basis of race, color, religion, disability, sexual orientation, gender identity or expression, or national and ethnic origin in the administration of its staffing, admissions, tuition assistance, educational policies, and extracurricular or other programs.

-If after visiting the school the family decides to pursue enrollment, the following takes place:
+If after visiting the School your family decides to pursue enrollment, the following takes place:

-Parents submit a completed application form and fee.
+Parents are asked to submit a completed application form and fee.

 Tuition assistance information is made available if requested.

 The Admissions Team then gathers information to inform an admissions decision that is in the best interest of the child(ren) and the School.
 Such information may include previous school records, a teacher recommendation form, the results of any previous admissions testing, the advice of School staff, and any other available educational/psychological evaluation.